 When children use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.
 Use of the internet has many benefits for learning however when used inappropriately this can put pupils at risk.
 Filtering and monitoring systems on their own are not sufficient to address this and pupils need to be provided with clear guidance on how to keep themselves safe and minimise these risks both in and outside school.
-To address this, as a school we cover E Safety as part of the computing scheme of work in Term 1, in terms of filtering, monitoring and teaching - using the guidance about online learning which can be found here Safer Working Practices ...
-April 2020]
+To address this, as a school we follow the Integra E safety scheme of work and regularly update children on their e safety responsibilities. in terms of filtering, monitoring and teaching - using the guidance about online learning which can be found here Safer Working Practices.
+April 2020] As a school we use the Integra IT services IT systems which provides a 'fire wall system' that prevents any inappropriate content from being accessed.